 So over 90% of the most successful advisory firms are allocating a serious proportion of gross revenue (3%-10% +) on marketing.

-I compare that to many smaller practices or individual professionals running what one might call “lifestyle businesses”, and usually when I ask what allocation they have for their future marketing the answer is 1% or 2%.
+Compare that to many smaller practices or individual professionals running what one might call “lifestyle businesses”, and usually when I ask what allocation they have for their future marketing the answer is 1% or 2%.
 That may be entirely adequate if there is no real desire to generate significant volumes of new business or to grow the practice any further.
 These are “lifestyle businesses” after all, and maintaining the status quo might be a reasonable business objective for some professionals.

+But for those that do want something beyond a lifestyle business that is just not enough.
 If there is a dream to build the practice into something much more substantial then the willingness to invest in growth has to at least match the scale of the dream.

 If exponential growth (however you choose to measure that) is the objective then the marketing budget has to be big enough to achieve it in the first place.
 Obviously one has to be thoughtful and clever about where and how to use that resource to achieve the goals, but the first decision the aspirational business owner must make is how much to allocate to pursuing the dream.